 The Program on International Financial Systems entered its fifth year of hosting Latin America-U.S. Symposia in 2016.
-This event attracts senior financial leaders, high-ranking government officials, and distinguished academics from the United States and China for intensive, off-the-record dialogue on issues affecting international capital markets.
+This event attracts senior financial leaders, high-ranking government officials, and distinguished academics from the United States and Latin America for intensive, off-the-record dialogue on issues affecting international capital markets.

 The cornerstone of PIFS Symposia is the candid, intimate exchange of ideas and dialogue between global financial counterparts.
 In recent years, topics have included: